ArpitNalkande/weather-app-geolocation/README.md

-# weather-app-geolocation
+weather-app-geolocation
-he Weather App with Geolocation is a user-friendly web application that provides real-time weather information for any location around the world.
+The Weather App with Geolocation is a user-friendly web application that provides real-time weather information for any location around the world.
 It combines the power of HTML, CSS, and JavaScript to deliver an intuitive and visually appealing weather forecasting experience.